Language selection

 On this page:

-Watching whales and other marine mammals in their natural surroundings gives Canadians an opportunity to better appreciate these beautiful animals, but when humans get too close to wildlife in their habitat, we risk disturbing and even harming marine wildlife.
+Watching whales and other marine mammals in their natural surroundings helps us to better appreciate these beautiful animals.
+When humans get too close to wildlife in their habitat, we risk disturbing and even harming them.
+There are laws and guidelines about marine mammals to protect their well-being and yours.

 Infographic: If you see tail, fin or spray – Stay far enough away.